 The Green Pathway is our curriculum for semi-formal learners.
 This represents the majority of students at Highfield Ely.

-The primary focuses of this curriculum are communication, interaction, physical, social and emotional well-being; we also strive to lay the foundations of more academic subjects such as English and Maths.
+The primary focuses of this curriculum are communication, interaction, physical, social and emotional well-being; we also lay the foundations of subjects such as English and Maths.
 Our aim is always for pupils to make ongoing progress towards living as independently as possible into adulthood.